sofpn/rprimer/README.md

 `Biostrings::consensusMatrix()`.
 It takes a `Biostrings::DNAMultipleAlignment` object as input and returns an `RprimerProfile` object, which contains a numeric matrix that holds the proportion of each nucleotide at each position in the alignment.
-Masked positions are removed. ***OBS***

 ``` r
 myAlignmentProfile <- getAlignmentProfile(myAlignment)